PaulRichez/angular-bootstrap-starter-kit/README.md

 ## Bug know

-Tooltip and popover doesn't work with natif Bootstrap
+Tooltip and popover doesn't work with natif Bootstrap.

 ## Remove Ngx-boostrap or Ng-Boostrap for use it

 1. Delete from package.json `ngx-boostrap` for delete ngxBoostrap or `@ng-bootstrap/ng-bootstrap` for remove ngBoostrap
 2. Remove pages folder
-3. Add to app.module.ts the good import
+3. Add to app.module.ts the good import and deletes routes from app-routing.module.ts

 ## Preview Online